Tree Trimming Cost

 Plum trees should be pruned in early spring to mid-summer.
 This is to protect them from silver leaf disease.

 If your plum is trained to a specific shape, then it will require more careful pruning.
 Most plum trees are easy to maintain.
-Using secateurs, you should cut back the new growth to around half their length.
+Using secateurs, you should cut back the new growth to around half its length.
 Cuts should be made just above a leaf.

 Any side shoots can be cut back to two or three buds above the start of the season’s new growth.